Nest Thermostat & Doorbell Repair Cost UK 2026

 Does celltech repair Nest Hub screens?

-Yes — Nest Hub and Nest Hub Max display replacement, from £69.95 to £89.95, with touch and ambient-sensor recalibration on reassembly.
+Yes — a Nest Hub or Hub Max display is replaced from £69.95 to £89.95, with the touch layer and ambient-light sensor recalibrated as it goes back together.

 How do I remove my Nest thermostat from Google Home before posting?

-Open Google Home, select the device, and remove it from your home structure (or factory-reset it).
-This clears its link to your account, routines and setup; re-add it on return.
-No credentials are needed for the repair.
+In Google Home, pick the device and remove it from your home (or run a factory reset).
+That severs its tie to your account, routines and setup; you re-add it once it is back.
+No sign-in of yours is needed for the repair.

 Is it worth repairing a Nest thermostat or buying a new one?

-Worth repairing in almost every case — a display or heat-link repair is a fraction of a replacement, and you keep your existing wiring, Google Home structure and routines intact.
+Worth repairing in nearly every case — a display or heat-link fix costs a fraction of a new device, and your wiring, your Google Home structure and your routines all stay put.

 What guarantee comes with Nest repairs?

-27 months on displays, batteries, cameras, speakers and heat links — more than double the 12 months most independents offer.
+27 months on displays, batteries, cameras, speakers and heat links — comfortably more than the 12 months most shops put on the same work.
 Charging ports and connectors carry the 9-month tier.